Digital-first, omnichannel platform built for enterprises

 Why?
 Today’s customers want to get their questions answered with ease, without jumping through added hoops like navigating support menus over the phone or being forwarded to different agents just so they can re-explain their issue.
 Additionally, today’s customers value time more than ever before.
 In fact, 66% of customers feel that valuing their time is the most important part of a good customer experience.

-If you’re currently a Khoros Care customer, you can reach out to your Account Executive or Customer Success Professional to learn more about Apple Business Chat.
+If you’re currently a Khoros Care customer, you can reach out to your Account Executive or Customer Success Professional to learn more about Apple Messages for Business.
 If you’re not currently a Khoros Care customer, but would like to learn more about this support channel, watch our video here.

 1, 2: Data comes from a commissioned study conducted by Forrester Consulting on behalf of Khoros, July 2019.